openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `weighting/`
     - Type: Optional *(float)*
     - Description: If macro-particles are being simulated, the `weighting` is the the total charge or total number of the collection of particles that a macro-particle represents.
+Also see `charge`.

 Non Per-Particle Records of the `Particle Root Group`